yuhsinliu1993/SecureInteractiveShell/README.md

 # Secure Interactive Shell

-A secure interactive shell running in a chroot'ed environment
+## A secure interactive shell running in a chroot'ed environment

+## Requirement

-You can launch the program as a service using [xinetd](https://en.wikipedia.org/wiki/Xinetd) See the example configuration in **xinetd.conf** file
+We will launch the program as a service using [xinetd](https://en.wikipedia.org/wiki/Xinetd)

+    # How to install
+    $ sudo apt-get install xinetd

+    # How to config the xinetd service (See the example configuration in **xinetd.conf** file)
+    $ sudo vi /etc/xinetd.conf

-How to compile && test locally (For Linux env):
+## Compile && test locally (For Linux env)

     # Compile the code statically (meaning this program does not depend on any external libraries)
     $ gcc -static main.c -o bin/main